emily-caii/emily-caii/README.md

 highschool student currently learning and devloping skills in python and javascript along with working on gaining experience within the comp sci field.

-- ⚡ How to reach me: My email is emily.cai5678@gmail.com
+- ⚡ how to reach me: my email is emily.cai5678@gmail.com
-- ⚡ Interests: Piano and Drawing/Painting
+- ⚡ interests: piano and drawing/painting